 Training was done at home on their own.
-The specific aim is obtaining the results about the improvement of spatial abilities in the groups of students from both universities so they can be compared afterwards.
+The target is obtaining results about spatial ability's improvement in the groups belonging to both universities so they can be compared.

 The study was performed during the first week of the academic year 2011/12 around October so, at the time of taking part in the experience, these students had not attended any Engineering Graphics classes in their degree courses.
 Spatial abilities of engineering students were measured before and after training through both Mental Rotation Test (MRT) and Differential Aptitude Test (DAT-5:SR).